Ship can travel twice as far, twice as fast, at half the cost

 From company memos attained by Err Travel, it was learned that the hull of the ship is plated below the water line with a special amalgam of nickel, zinc and silver.
 As this material is propelled through the salt water, it creates a massive magnetic field, or the Zone of Electrical Generation (Z.E.G.).
 Cathodes placed along the ship's keel "scoop up" the generated charge and use it to power the four 122,000 volt electrical motors.

-A unique feature of the ship's propulsion system is that the faster the ship is propelled through the water, the more energy can be generated, which, in turn, will propel the ship even faster.
+A unique feature of the ship's propulsion system is that the faster the ship is propelled through the water, the more energy can be generated, which, in turn, can propel the ship even faster.
 In this way the ship's speed is only limited by what ship designers call its "hull speed."
 In this case about 35 knots.

 When asked by reporters about the top speed for the ship, Minkenopolis would not comment, but naval architects familiar with the design have estimated that it is in excess of 35 knots.
 That's fast enough to pull a water skier.
 In fact because of the mass of the ship (approximately 55,000 tons) the Ibrido could pull 3700 water skiers!